aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/writing-updated-task-data-to-mpp/_index.md

 ---
 title: Writing Updated Task Data to MPP
+description: "Learn how to write Microsoft Project (MPP/XML) task properties using Aspose.Tasks for C++."
 type: docs
 weight: 200
 url: /cpp/writing-updated-task-data-to-mpp/
 ---

-{{% alert color="primary" %}}

-With Aspose.Tasks, it is possible to update tasks and then write the updated data back to a Microsoft Project MPP file.
+With Aspose.Tasks for C++ it is possible to update tasks and then write the updated data back to a Microsoft Project MPP file.

-{{% /alert %}}

 ## **Updating Task Data**
 The following code snippet shows how to update a project's task data and write it back to the MPP file.
 The step involved in this activity are: